StoneyDSP/StoneyDSP/README.md

 Coffee!
 That's how I get things done!!

-If you might like to see me get more things done, please kindly consider <a href="https://www.patreon.com/bePatron?u=8549187" data-patreon-widget-type="become-patron-button">buying me a coffee, or maybe two ;)</a>
+If you might like to see me get more things done, please kindly consider <a href="https://www.patreon.com/bePatron?u=8549187" data-patreon-widget-type="become-patron-button">buying me a coffee,</a> or maybe two ;)

 And of course, always feel welcome to shoot me a PM or find me on Discord and Slack; just search for StoneyDSP :)